lovehumanity/lovehumanity.github.io/_pages/About.md

 ## The Great White Brotherhood

-I work with a group of beings that live in the heavenly spheres that call themselves The Great White Brotherhood.
+I work with a group of humans that live in the heavenly spheres that call themselves The Great White Brotherhood.
 Great implying nobility, White implying purity of intentions and Brotherhood meaning a collective.
 Most people generally mistake this group for being a white supremacy group due to the name, but having followed their teachings for a number of years I can attest to their authenticity and they are serious in their inention of spreading various spiritual teachings to the world and spreading the truths of the world.

 Here are their websites and the Youtube Channel of Bob Sanders who channels their messages and works for them.